We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 learning approaches that could learn automatically from existing human language datasets.

-Deep neural networks, which we discussed the market.
+Deep neural networks, which we discussed in Episode 34, are now used by the most accurate voice recognition systems on the market.

-Let's look at some speech, especially strategies function.
+Let's look at some speech, especially the acoustic signal, to get an idea of how these strategies function.

 Let's begin with vowel sounds such as aaaaa...and Eeee...

-This signal represents the amplitude of a microphone when sound waves force Formats.
+This signal represents the amplitude of diaphragm displacement within a microphone when sound waves force it to oscillate, as we described in Episode 21 Files and File Formats.

 The horizontal axis represents time, while the vertical axis represents the degree of movement, or amplitude, in this representation of sound data.